Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 	Max number of host controllers.

 SCSI_NCR_SETTLE_TIME		(default: 2)
-	Number of seconds the driver will wait after reset.
+	Number of seconds the woke driver will wait after reset.

 SCSI_NCR_TIMEOUT_ALERT		(default: 3)
-	If a pending command will time out after this amount of seconds, an ordered tag is used for the next command.
+	If a pending command will time out after this amount of seconds, an ordered tag is used for the woke next command.

 	Avoids timeouts for unordered tagged commands.